|

 But the real question is: does glycerol have any effects on exercise performance?
 Several studies have been done, but the results vary.
 Glycerol improved performance during cycling (Anderson MJ, et al. 2001) (Montner P, et al. 1996) and mountain biking (Wingo JE, et al. 2004), but was not helpful in tennis players (Magal M, et al. 2003) or triathletes (Inder WJ, et al. 1998).
 The dose employed in these studies was similar (generally in the range of 1.0-1.2 g/kg).

+While researching these products, I did not come across any sports drinks that contained glycerol.
+But, it is possible to purchase glycerol separately.
 Before trying it, athletes need to keep 2 things in mind: Glycerol can cause GI intolerance.
 This is important because it has a short half-life, and, therefore, must be ingested just prior to competition.
 Also, at one time, the USOC considered glycerol a banned substance (it was classified as a diuretic).
-This ruling was changed in 1997, but other sports organizations may restrict it.
-WADA and NCAA ban diuretics, but do not specifically mention glycerol on their 2005 lists.
-Nevertheless, investigate it before you use it in competition.
+This ruling was changed in 1997.
+WADA and NCAA ban diuretics; on the WADA list, glycerol is banned under the category "plasma expanders."
+Competitive athletes should investigate it before use in competition.

 SUMMARY AND RECOMMENDATIONS